LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

  2. Toolbar
  3. Pipeline Browser
  4. View Browser
+ 5. Output messages

 .. figure:: images/1_start_window_marked.png
    :align: center
    :alt: ParaView start window

-   ParaView start window.
+   ParaView startup window.
+Note: the `R` and `Z` marks are not provided default by ParaView.
+They have to be manually set in settings.

 Loading and running the ReadUALEdge plugin is done in the next few steps:

-1. Open the *Plugin Manager* by navigating from Menu Bar to :menuselection:`Tools --> Manage Plugins`
+1. Open the *Plugin Manager* by navigating from :guilabel:`Menu Bar` to :guilabel:`Tools` -> :guilabel:`Manage Plugins`.

    .. figure:: images/2_manage_plugins.png
       :align: center